-Optional Attributes Definition
+Optional Attributes Definition IMF (cont.)

-IMF (cont.)
 MonitorFreq: This key value specifies the frequency at which the agent invokes the monitor agent function.
 The value of this key is an integer.
 Default: 5 You can set this key to a non-zero value for cases where the agent requires to perform both poll-based and intelligent resource monitoring.
 If the value is 0, the agent does not perform poll-based process check monitoring.
-After the resource registers with the AMF kernel driver, the agent calls the monitor agent function as follows: After every (MonitorFreq x MonitorInterval) number of seconds for online resources After every (MonitorFreq x OfflineMonitorInterval) number of seconds for offline resources RegisterRetryLimit: If you enable intelligent resource monitoring, the agent invokes the sybase_imf_register agen function to register the resource with the AMFkernel driver The value of the RegisterRetryLimit key determines the number of times the agent must retry registration for a resource.
-If the agent cannot register the resource within the limit that is specified, then intelligent monitoring is disabled until the resource state changes or the value of the Mode key changes.
-Default: 3 See "Enabling and disabling intelligent resource monitoring (IMF for agents" on page 39.
-Type and dimension: Integer-association.

-interfaces_File Specifies the location of interfaces file, including the directory name and the file name for the Sybase instance.
+After the resource registers with the AMF kernel driver, the agent calls the monitor agent function as follows: for agents" on page 38.
+Type and dimension: Integer-association. interfaces_File Specifies the location of interfaces file, including the directory name and the file name for the Sybase instance.
 If this attribute is configured, [-I interfaces file] option is used when connecting to the isql session.
 If this attribute is not configured, the agent does not use the -I option.

-Type and dimension: string-scalar

-Default value: No default value

-For example: /sybase/my_interfaces_file

-Note: It is assumed that you have modified the RUN_ServerFill with the non-default interface file location if the interfaces_File attribute is configured.
+Type and dimension: string-scalar Default value: No default value For example: /sybase/my_interfaces_file Note: It is assumed that you have modified the RUN_ServerFile with the non-default interface file location if the interfaces_File attribute is configured.